arednch/phonebook/README.md

 - `debug`: Print verbose debug messages on stdout when set to true.
 Default: false
 - `allow_runtime_config_changes`: Allows runtime config changes via web server when set to true.
 - `allow_permanent_config_changes`: Allows permanent config changes via web server when set to true.
+- `include_routable`: Adds other routable phone numbers even when not in the phonebook.
+Default: `false`

 Only relevant when running in **non-server / ad-hoc mode**: